RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-22-Cakewalk-Part-1-Almost-Everything.md

 There are some caveats though.
 Your processing load will be doubled (or thereabouts) and there will naturally be changes to your audio from the up/downsampling process.
 These changes are beyond the scope of this review, but there's no free cake here!

+It's important to recognize that **ALL** plugins will be resampled, including processes that don't require this.
+This feature would be _far_ more valuable if it was available as a container.
+Insert a container that oversamples the processes inside it.
+That way you only need to upsample where it's needed.

+If you do want a container-style product then [look into Metaplugin](https://ddmf.eu/metaplugin-chainer-vst-au-rtas-aax-wrapper/).
+Metaplugin gives you flexibility in routing, dry/wet on every plugin and 4x oversampling per use.

+I was tempted to add this as a feature to the [DAW-Chart](/DAW-Chart.html), but since only one DAW supports it, and doesn't do it particularly well, it would just add noise.

 ## Lenses

 {::nomarkdown}